quicwg/multipath/draft-ietf-quic-multipath.md

 required to immediately reply (see {{path-close}}).

-If a path is not actively used for a while, it might not be usable anymore, e.g. due to middlebox timeouts.
+If a path is not actively used for a while, it might not be usable anymore, e.g., due to middlebox timeouts.
 To avoid such path breakage, endpoints can send ack-eliciting packets such as packets containing PING frames ({{Section 19.2 of QUIC-TRANSPORT}}) on that path to keep it alive.
 {{Section 5.3 of QUIC-TRANSPORT}} defines an optional keep alive process.
 This process can be applied to each path separately depending on application needs.
-Some applications may decide to not keep any not-actively used path alive, keep only one additonal path alive, or multiple paths, e.g. for more redunancy.
+Some applications may decide to not keep any not-actively used path alive, keep only one additonal path alive, or multiple paths, e.g., for more redunancy.
 As discussed in {{Section 10.1.2 of QUIC-TRANSPORT}}, the keep-alive interval needs to incorperate timeouts in middleboxes on the path.